yamanidev/mohamedyamani.com/src/content/blog/how-to-deploy-nextjs-application-to-vps-using-nginx-and-pm2.md

 If you're using the framework to **build an SPA** (not SSG), your application is essentially a bunch of **static files** (HTML, CSS and JavaScript).

-However, if need SSR/SSG/ISR or any of these [features](https://nextjs.org/docs/pages/building-your-application/deploying/static-exports#unsupported-features), your Next.js application needs to run as a **Node server**.
+However, if you need SSR/SSG/ISR or any of these [features](https://nextjs.org/docs/pages/building-your-application/deploying/static-exports#unsupported-features), your Next.js application needs to run as a **Node server**.

 ## Deployment